-In addition to the requirements of ORS 520.095(1), OAR 632-010-0002 through 632-010-0240 and any other applicable statutes, orders, or rules, wells drilled for the purpose of storing natural gas in an underground reservoir must be drilled in a manner that protects the underground reservoir against contamination and against waste of natural gas.
+In addition to the requirements of ORS 520.095(1), OAR 632-010-0002 through 632-010-0240 and any other applicable statutes, orders or rules, wells drilled for the purpose of storing natural gas in an underground reservoir shall be drilled in such manner as shall protect the underground reservoir against pollution and against waste of natural gas.

-(1) Application and Approval: After applying for and receiving approval, the permittee of any well or proposed well may inject gas under pressure into the formation containing water, oil or gas for the purpose of increasing production of oil or gas from the reservoir or for storing natural gas.
+(1) Application and Approval: Upon application to and approval by the State Geologist, the operator of any well or proposed well may inject gas under pressure into the formation containing water, oil or gas for the purpose of increasing production of oil or gas from the reservoir or for storing natural gas.